sitarlx/SitarRatliffe340Project/README.txt

 SitarRatliffe340Project
-to run code refer to the first comment on the "driver.c" file.
-The project is built using makeFile.
+To run code refer to the first comment on the "driver.c" file.
+The project is built using a Makefile.

 Questions to Answer: